LibraryCarpentry/governance/README.md

 # governance
-Repository for minutes and notes regarding governance of the project.
+Repository for minutes and notes and other materials relating to governance of the Library Carpentry project.